MIT Acceptance Rate

-Massachusetts Institute of Technology (MIT) is ranked #2 in U.S. News and World Report rankings of National Universities.
+Massachusetts Institute of Technology (MIT) is ranked #2 in U.S. News & World Report rankings of National Universities.
 It has a total undergraduate enrollment of 4,602 students who study on the banks of the Charles River in Cambridge, Massachusetts.

 Students at MIT have General Institute Requirements which means they base their studies on core subjects in science, math, humanities, arts, and social sciences.
 They major in the physical or biological sciences, management science, architecture, urban studies and planning, engineering, etc. By their third and fourth years, students are focused on their departmental programs having completed their core requirements.